Welcome to Sammamish Little League

 What sets Little League apart from all other sports leagues is its unyielding commitment to operate by and live out the core principles and values of the founders.

-When a community looks into starting Little League in their town, they can take comfort in knowing the “Little League” name is the most recognized and respected name in youth sports and that they will be supported with a charter, organizational model, philosophy and resources that have proven their worth over Little League’s 80-year history.
+When a community looks into starting Little League in their town, they can take comfort in knowing the “Little League” name is the most recognized and respected name in youth sports and that they will be supported by a charter, an organizational model, a philosophy, and resources that have proven their worth over Little League’s 80-year history.

-But if there’s one that stands above the rest it’s this: The essence of Little League is the people, their communities, and the everlasting bond between them.
+But if there’s one quality of Little League that stands above the rest it’s this: The essence of Little League is the people, their communities, and the everlasting bond between them.

 General inquiries: Find the list of SLL contacts with emails at our Board of Directors web page.

 Public relations: Sammmamish Little League does not have a designated public relations representative.
-To request a comment or statement regarding any public matters relevant to Sammamish Little League, please contact President of the SLL Board at this email address or one of the Executive Committee members of our Board of Directors.
+To request a comment or statement regarding any public matters relevant to Sammamish Little League, please contact President of the SLL Board or one of the Executive Committee members of our Board of Directors.